 Symptoms associated with a bulging disc

 Bulging disc symptoms can vary widely from person to person but the main factors are the locations of the discs.
 Pain caused by a bulging disc usually worsens when you are active and better when you are resting.
 Little things like bending forward, coughing, sitting or even driving can make the pain worse.
 This is because the pain gets worse you are putting more pressure on the nerve by moving.
+The Illinois Back Institute is here to help with your bulging disc treatment.

 - Neck symptoms include numbness, pain, weakness, and tingling that branches out from the shoulders, arms, chest, hands and fingers.